Kurtoxin: Sources

-Kurtotoxin is found in the venom of the South African scorpion Parabuthus transvaalicus.
+Many venoms are evolved among animals, and most of them are a peptide in nature.
+Kurtotoxin is found in the venom of the South African scorpion, Parabuthus transvaalicus.

 Chemistry

 Kurtoxin is a protein containing 63 amino acid residues with a mass of 7386.1 daltons.
 Its formula is C324H478N94O90S8.
 It can be isolated from the venom of Parabuthus transvaalicus by high-performance liquid chromatography (HPLC).
 Kurtoxin is closely related to α-scorpion toxins, a family of toxins that slow inactivation of voltage-gated sodium channels.
 The complete primary amino-acid sequence of kurtoxin is: KIDGYPVDYW NCKRICWYNN KYCNDLCKGL KADSGYCWGW TLSCYCQGLP DNARIKRSGR CRA.

 Target

-In research on Xenopus oocytes it was found that kurtoxin affects low-threshold α1G and α1H calcium channels, but not the high-threshold α1A, α1B, α1C, and α1E Ca channels.
-Like other α-scorpion toxins kurtoxin was also found to interact with voltage-gated sodium channels.
+In research on Xenopus oocytes, it was found that kurtoxin affects low-threshold α1G and α1H calcium channels, but not the high-threshold α1A, α1B, α1C, and α1E Ca channels.
+Like other α-scorpion toxins, kurtoxin was also found to interact with voltage-gated sodium channels.

 In rat neurons, less selectivity for kurtoxin on calcium channels is found.
-Here the toxin interacts with high affinity with T-type, L-type, N-type, and P-type channels.
+Here, the toxin interacts with high affinity with T-type, L-type, N-type, and P-type channels.